-However, from March 2020 the Covid-19 pandemic had a significant impact across the health service and on ovarian cancer diagnosis and treatment.
-It is clear that while NHS Wales staff worked incredibly hard to minimise the disruption, we still have some way to go to recover.
+However, from March 2020, the Covid-19 pandemic had a significant impact across the health service and on ovarian cancer diagnosis and treatment.
+It is clear that while health and care staff in Northern Ireland worked incredibly hard to minimise the disruption, we still have some way to go to recover.
 And as well as recover, now is the time to go further.